jonschlinkert/sublime-markdown-extended/README.md

 The following examples use the [Monokai Extended](https://github.com/jonschlinkert/sublime-monokai-extended) theme.

-## Usage
+## Whitespace

 ### Significant whitespace
 **Whitespace is significant** _only directly before and directly after fenced code blocks_!
+Following these instructions will ensure that highlighting works properly and consistently.

+This is very simple:

-* Add a newline before and after clode blocks to ensure that highlighting consistently works properly.
+* **Add a newline** before and after clode blocks
-* Don't leave any spaces after the last code block.
+* **No trailing spaces** after the last code block

-#### Before
+If you don't, it won't break your code but it won't always look awesome.

+### Comparisons with and without proper whitespace

+#### Whitespace before the block
 You will need to keep a space above and below fenced code blocks for predictable results with syntax highlighting.
 For example, this is what it looks like when there is no space before a fenced code block:

 ![image](https://f.cloud.github.com/assets/383994/782115/470ca012-ea35-11e2-940c-5919386f26bf.png)